What Is a Plant-Based Diet?

 • A whole-food, plant-based diet excludes meat and all animal byproducts and all processed foods — no oils or added sugars.

-Although the terms are sometimes used interchangeably, they are very different.
-For example, if you’re reading a menu, the word “vegan” would mean that a dish is suitable for vegetarians, too, but a vegetarian dish might contain dairy and/or eggs, or even honey, another animal product vegans avoid.
-To further complicate matters, vegans sometimes are called “strict vegetarians.”
+So although some well-meaning people use the terms “vegetarian” and “vegan” interchangeably, they are very different: For example, if you’re reading a menu, the word “vegan” would mean that a dish is suitable for vegetarians, too, but a vegetarian dish might contain dairy, eggs, or other animal byproducts that would be unsuitable for a vegan.

 Both vegan and vegetarian diets, if appropriately planned (meaning they contain all the nutrients you need for a balanced diet), can promote overall health as well as a healthy weight, according to the Academy of Nutrition and Dietetics.

 What Foods Do You Eat on a Plant-Based Diet?

 Okay, now that we know what you don’t eat, what do you eat on a plant-based diet?
 Well, plants:

 - Plant-based protein shakes, like this one made with pea protein.

 A typical meal might include brown rice with black beans and spices, along with greens like spinach or kale sautéed in veggie broth.
 Dessert could be fresh fruit or a baked cobbler.

 What Are the Benefits of a Plant-Based Diet?